love vs infatuation

 Exploring the Complex Neuroscience Of Infatuation

-Infatuation triggers a chemical reaction in your brain similar to that triggered by addictive drugs like heroin and methamphetamine.
+Infatuation triggers a chemical reaction in your brain similar to that triggered by habit-forming drugs like heroin and methamphetamine.
 It can make you feel crazy, anxious, and exhilarated to the point you can’t sleep, you can’t eat, and you can’t stay focused.
 Sometimes, infatuation literally leaves you breathless.

 While infatuation can be fun, exciting, and exhilarating, this feeling is also short-lived.
-If you’re lucky enough to spend more time getting to know your crush, your brain chemistry will eventually re-balance, and the hormones involved with infatuation become stabilized.
+If you’re lucky enough to spend more time getting to know your crush, your brain chemistry will eventually rebalance, and the hormones involved with infatuation become stabilized.
 At this point, you may either realize you’ve made a major mistake where your love life is concerned, or that you’re ready to forge ahead with entering a genuine, lasting union with this person.

 Understanding the Difference Between Love and Infatuation